-Spinach is believed to be of Persian origin and was introduced into Europe in the 15th century. ed to be of reasonable eaten in the United States until the early 19th century.
+Spinach is believed to be of Persian origin and was introduced into Europe in the 15th century. spinach was not commonly eaten in the United States until the early 19th century.

 Most spinach is grown in Texas and California.
 Fresh spinach is available year round.